netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ##  The UCL Extension to the ACL Model {#sec-UCL}

-   {{ucl-tree}} provides the tree strcuture of the "ietf-ucl-acl" module.
+   {{ucl-tree}} provides the tree structure of the "ietf-ucl-acl" module.

 ~~~~
 {::include ./yang/ietf-ucl-acl-tree.txt}